tinkerbell/smee/README.md

 ### Developing using the file backend

 The quickest way to get started is `docker-compose up`.
-This will start Boots using the file backend.
+This will start Smee using the file backend.
 This uses the example Yaml file (hardware.yaml) in the `test/` directory.
 It also starts a client container that runs some tests.

 ```sh
 docker-compose up --build   # build images and start the network & services